-533.2.3 Athletes with multiple rides
+533.2.33 Athletes with multiple rides

-An athlete with multiple rides cannot change the relative order of his horses.
-However, if required by the timetable and agreed by the Ground Jury and the Technical Delegate, he may start one or more horses at other than the normally scheduled starting time for both Jumping and Cross Country tests.
+An athlete with multiple rides cannot change the relative order of their horses.
+However, if required by the timetable and agreed by the Ground Jury and the Technical Delegate, the Athlete may start one or more horses at other than the normally scheduled starting time for both Jumping and Cross Country tests.